 Kichijoji (吉祥寺) is a lovely little neighborhood on the West side of Tokyo, situated on the Chuo, Sobu and Inokashira lines.
 It’s a refreshing break from the business-oriented madness of downtown Tokyo and boasts a truly bewildering range of amenities, labyrinthine shopping malls, FIVE STARBUCKS and one of the best parks in Tokyo.
 With so much shopping, nature and bemusement abound, you’re likely going to want to save your money for little trinkets and fashion goodies, or even Inokashira Zoo.
-Fortunately there are a few delicious AND cheapo options for a top lunch in Kichijoji.
-We begin our countdown with:
+Fortunately there are a couple delicious AND cheapo options for a top lunch in Kichijoji.

 A little bit north-east of the Sun Road shopping arcade, this old-school ramen place is a hidden gem if you like a hearty, tasty ramen that doesn’t leave you feeling like a Blues Brothers stuntman.
 For 500 yen there’s a disarming array of dishes on sale, including Curry ramen（カレーラメン), Sapporo Ramen (サッポロ）and Wantan-men (ワンタンメン).
 Our Cheapo recommendation is the Wantan-men, a shouyu-based ramen with a kind of soft pork dumpling on top.